triberraar/go-battleship/README.md

 To develop you need to run two servers.
 One runs and watches the frontend code, the other one runs the go server

-Run the ui by running `npm run watch` in the ui folder.
+Run the ui by running `npm run watch` in the root folder.
 This will run a server on port 100001.
 Run the backend by running `go run ./cmd/go-battleship/` in the root folder.
 This will run a server on port 100002.
+You can use either the 100001 or 10002 url as they both serve the same files, the watch command ll recompile.

 ## How to deploy